Growing up conservative Evangelical, we loved Israel as much as we loved America– probably even more.

 Would it not be understandable that once in a while you’d attack the Russian soldiers?
 In fact, if that were in America, most conservatives would call it self defense.

 While I am against all violence, it’s important to understand why violence happens, and in this case it is quite understandable that such an oppressed people would resort to violence against the oppressors.
 However, this violence is not about Muslims hating Jews– it’s about people being tired of an occupying army taking their homes, their land, and harming their children.
-Truth be told, as wrong as I believe it is, I’d be tempted to throw a few rocks too.2.
-I realized Israel continues to steal land and violate international law.
+Truth be told, as wrong as I believe it is, I’d be tempted to throw a few rocks too.

 I once thought that Israel just wanted to peacefully exist, but the truth is they are on a violent conquest to take all the land they can get– even though it is a total violation of international law.